Want to generate more clients for your property management company?

-Here’s a few things I would recommend when creating a new website branded around your company:
+Here are a few things I would recommend when creating a new, property management marketing website branded around your company:

 Another page of importance is an FAQ page or section.
 Add as many question and answers as you can.
 This helps with SEO and will also help in the future with people finding your information through voice searches.

 Remember, your website is a direct reflection of you and your brand.
 Think long term and build it beautifully.

 I say realistic because most property management companies start strong on content marketing but then fall flat on their face.
 In other words, the blog on their property management website hasn’t been updated in over a year and their social media channels still have Christmas photos and it’s now summer.
 Don’t let this be you.

 Content marketing takes time.

 Figure out a plan that is realistic for your company.
 Can your team create a high-quality 2,000-word blog post once a month?
 If you can commit to a blog post monthly, the goal should be to establish your business as the authority on all things property management.
 Articles should be engaging, and above all, useful.
 No one is going to read your posts if they don’t provide value.
 It’s that simple.